aliakatas/custom-WRF/README.md

 # Custom WRF deployment
 In this repo, the steps to deploy the Weather Research and Forecasting model (WRF) are documented.
 The main goal is to set up the system on a Raspberry Pi 4.
-The [blog post](https://chrisdearden.net/WRFRPi/) from Chris Dearden is used for guidance.
+The [blog post](https://chrisdearden.net/WRFRPi/) from Chris Dearden is used for guidance, as well as the [official tutorial](https://www2.mmm.ucar.edu/wrf/OnLineTutorial/compilation_tutorial.php).

 ## Hardware specs
 + Host: Raspberry Pi 4 Model B Rev 1.4